The Chamber > Advocacy > Legislative Agendas > Chamber Agenda

 Each year, all Kansas legislators receive a palm card familiarizing them with the Wichita Regional Chamber’s Legislative Agenda.
 The agenda is developed by the Chamber’s Government Relations Committee each fall after input from Chamber members.
 It is then approved by the Chamber’s Board of Directors.

-For more information about the process of developing the Legislative Agenda, contact Gary Plummer.
+For more information about the process of developing the Legislative Agenda, contact Sean Robinson.

 The Wichita Regional Chamber believes the state should practice fiscal discipline.

 Reduce or maintain state spending at FY18 (July 2017-June 2018) level

 Seek out efficiencies and implement priority- or performance-based budgeting throughout all levels of state government